aaronstatic/AaronStatic_modules/README.md

 * **Voicing**: Chooses the chord voicing (input range 0v to 4v)

 The first 1v/oct output (and first poly channel) will always be the bass note, in case you wish to route that to a bass oscillator.

+If the chord is a triad (3 notes), the 4th 1v/oct output will be the root note + 1 octave for convenience.
+The polyphonic output will not include this higher note.